-Ramani and Siegler asked preschoolers (average age: 4 years, 9 months) to name all the board games they had ever played.
+In 2008, Neetha Ramani and Robert Siegler asked preschoolers to name all the board games they had ever played.

-The more board games that a kid named, the better his performance in four areas:
+The more board games that a child named, the better his performance in four areas:

 Similar results were associated with video games and card games, but to a much lesser degree.
 Kids who played more video games or card games performed better in only one of the four areas of mathematical knowledge (Ramani and Seigler 2008).